getfem/getfem/doc/sphinx/source/userdoc/model.rst

    \int_{\Gamma} u \mu\ d\Gamma = \int_{\Gamma} u_D \mu\ d\Gamma, \forall \mu \in M,

-where :math:`M` is a appropriate multiplier space.
+where :math:`M` is an appropriate multiplier space.
 The contributions to the global linear system can be viewed in Fig. :ref:`ud-fig-syslinDir`.
 The matrix :math:`B` is the "mass matrix" between the finite element space of the variable :math:`u` and the finite element space of the multiplier :math:`\mu`.
-:math:`L_{u}` is the right end side corresponding to the data :math:`u_D`.
+:math:`L_{u}` is the right hand side corresponding to the data :math:`u_D`.

 .. _ud-fig-syslinDir:
 .. figure:: images/getfemuserlinsysDir.png
    :align: center
    :width: 7cm

-   Contributions of the simple Dirchlet brick
+   Contributions of the simple Dirichlet brick

 The brick can be defined as follows::